Chart Color Schemes

 Jordan Springs - Llandilo features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 87.0% of all households, including 54.2% couples with children, 20.4% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 13.0%, with lone person households at 11.0% and group households comprising 2.1%.
-The median household size is 3.3 people, larger than the Greater Sydney average of 2.8.
+Non-family households make up the remaining 13.0%, with lone person households at 11.0% and group households comprising 2.1%.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households